dickmao/magit/.github/CONTRIBUTING.md

 we use some custom extensions.
 Some meta documentation can be found [here][metadocs].

-TL;DR — Edit `magit.org`.
-Do not edit `magit.texi`.
+TL;DR — Edit `magit2.org`.
+Do not edit `magit2.texi`.
 And don't touch
 the version numbers.
-The maintainers will then update `magit.texi` and the version numbers in `magit.org` and amend those changes to your commit.
+The maintainers will then update `magit2.texi` and the version numbers in `magit2.org` and amend those changes to your commit.

 Donations